awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-general-information.md

 It is strongly recommended that you create tasks that workers can complete within 12 hours\.
 Workers must keep the worker UI open while working on a task\.
 They can save work as they go and Ground Truth will save their work every 15 minutes\.

-When using the Amazon SageMaker `CreateLabelingJob` API operation, set the total time a task is available to workers in the `TaskTimeLimitInSeconds` parameter of `HumanTaskConfig`\.
+When using the SageMaker `CreateLabelingJob` API operation, set the total time a task is available to workers in the `TaskTimeLimitInSeconds` parameter of `HumanTaskConfig`\.

 When you create a labeling job in the console, you can specify this time limit when you select your workforce type and your work team\.